joelanford/pipes/README.md

 Nanomsg pipelines using Etcd for service discovery

 ## Description
-This is a very early version without all functionality (i.e. no nanomsg connections are being created or registered in etcd).
-So far, the `destination` and `group` struct and member functions have been created.
+This is a very early version without all functionality.
+So far, the `destination`, `group`, and `pipe` struct and member functions have been created.
+I may or may not reorganize/rename these structs and their public functions

 ### `destination`
 An instance of destination is created using `pipes.NewDestination(etcd_client, destination_name)`

 The destination is registered (`destination.Register()`) by the sender, creating a directory in Etcd, "/streams/destinations/[name]".
-Once a destination has been registered, a goroutine is started that maintains the destination in Etcd (updates its TTL and re-creates the directory if it is deleted out from under the calling process.
+Once a destination has been registered, several goroutines are started:
+  - `maintainDestination()` - maintains the destination in Etcd (updates its TTL and re-creates the directory if it is deleted out from under the calling process).
+  - `watchForGroups()` - watches Etcd for new group directories created in the destination directory.
+Sends responses on an interal watch response channel.
+  - `handleGroupChanges()` - receives responses from `watchForGroups()` and creates/deletes pipes, to which receiver's can connect to receive data.

 The destination can be unregistered (`destination.Unregister()`) to remove it from Etcd, which incidentally removes all joined groups